Penn State Greater Allegheny: Varsity sports

-Penn State Greater Allegheny offers many different varsity sports including baseball, men's and women's basketball, men's and women's soccer, softball, women's volleyball, men's and women's cross country, and track and field.
+Penn State Greater Allegheny offers many different varsity sports including baseball, men's and women's basketball, men's and women's soccer, and women's volleyball.

-Intramural sports

-For students interested in playing a sport but not wanting to join a varsity team, various intramural leagues and activities are held throughout the academic year.
-Some of these intramural sports include flag football, indoor soccer, and men's and women's volleyball.

 Fitness facilities

 A new fitness center was constructed at Penn State Greater Allegheny in the spring of 2005.
 The fitness center is located next to McKeesport Hall and contains a variety of fitness equipment.
 Some of the equipment includes: treadmills, exercise bikes, ellipticals, free weights and weight machines.